 Center for Advanced Quartet Studies Back To Programs of Study

 The Center for Advanced Quartet Studies is this country's premier training program for emerging string quartets.
 Alumni of the Center are among today's celebrated quartets and have won numerous prestigious chamber music awards and competitions.
-Instructors and coaches include members of the world's preeminent string quartets: the Pacifica Quartet (Simin Ganatra, Austin Hartman, Mark Holloway, and Brandon Vamos), the Escher String Quartet (Adam Barnett-Hart, Pierre Lapointe, Brendan Speltz, and Brook Speltz), the Calidore String Quartet (Jeffrey Myers, Ryan Meehan, Jeremy Berry, and Estelle Choi), the American String Quartet (Peter Winograd, Laurie Carney, Daniel Avshalomov, and Wolfram Koessel), James Dunham (former violist of the Cleveland Quartet), Sylvia Rosenberg, and Donald Weilerstein (former first violinist of the Cleveland Quartet).
+Instructors and coaches include members of the world's preeminent string quartets: the Pacifica Quartet (Simin Ganatra, Austin Hartman, Mark Holloway, and Brandon Vamos), the Escher String Quartet (Adam Barnett-Hart, Pierre Lapointe, Brendan Speltz, and Brook Speltz), the Calidore String Quartet (Jeffrey Myers, Ryan Meehan, Jeremy Berry, and Estelle Choi), the American String Quartet (Peter Winograd, Laurie Carney, Daniel Avshalomov, and Wolfram Koessel),

 Invited groups will immerse themselves in their preparations in a spectacular and inspiring environment with room and board provided or the option to receive a stipend toward off-campus housing expenses.
-Six weeks of intensive study devoted exclusively to quartet repertoire and performance practice will ensue.
+Four weeks of intensive study devoted exclusively to quartet repertoire and performance practice will ensue.

 Participating quartets can expect a rigorous schedule of daily studio and master classes along with four-six hours of rehearsal, weekly public master classes, and individual and group formal program recitals in addition to numerous other public performances.
 Students have the option to study privately with members of the Pacifica Quartet while in residence.
 They also may participate in the full spectrum of musical activities offered by the AMFS including concerts, recitals, lectures, panels, and more.